Hit Me!

 mutton biryani

-We made a couple of orders of the biryanis which were served with what appeared to be a diluted form of raita and some nuttish tasting curry which was mildly spicy.
-The egg option came about because I was always curious what kind of difference or flavors came about when a dum briyani is cooked with eggs since the method of cooking is suppose to impart the taste of the ingredient into the rice.
-And also, I like eggs in most of the ways that they are done.
-Unfortunately, there wasn't any eggy flavors involved, but mashing the hard boiled yolk to mix with the rice made it pretty good.
+We ordered a couple of biryanis which were served with a thin raita and some nutty tasting curry which was just a little spicy.
+I wanted to try the egg briyani because I had always been curious about the flavours came about when dum briyani is cooked with eggs.
+And because I like eggs.
+There wasn't any eggy flavors involved, but mashing the hard boiled yolk into the rice made it delicious.

-In the cases of both the egg and mutton biryani, the basmati rice was a little dry (that's what the gravies are for) , quite strongly scented with spices and felt to me to be a little heavy on the cloves.
+For both the egg and mutton biryani, the basmati rice was a little dry (that's what the gravies are for).
+Also quite strongly scented with spices, especially heavy with cloves.

-The side of Kadai paneer didn't come quite like the menu described, which gave me the impression that it would be stir fried, dry and with dried fruits.
-This tasted like a cashew nut curry which wasn't bad at all with that nice soft chunks of tau kwa textured cottage cheese.
+We had a Kadai paneer on the side which didn't look like how the menu described it.
+We were given the impression that it would be stir fried, dry and contained dried fruits.
+This tasted like a cashew nut curry which wasn't bad at all.
+Came with those soft chunks of paneer.
 It was the shreds of ginger that got to me.

-We ordered both their Irani and masala tea just to see what were the differences between them.
-The menu described the former tea to contain bits of biscuits and the server claimed that the latter tea was just more spicy than the first.
-Having tried it ourselves, I have to conclude that they tasted exactly the same.
+Tried both their Irani and masala tea just to see what were the differences between them.
+The menu described the former to contain bits of biscuits and the server claimed that the latter was just more spicy than the first.
+Having tried it ourselves, we concluded that they tasted exactly the same.

-Prices are pretty affordable here, I had realised after getting the bill that there was no GST nor service charge implemented.
+Prices were pretty affordable here.
+I realized after getting the bill that there was no GST or service charge incurred.

 The rice sure looked dry to me.
 The version there is also so different compared to the one I had here.
 There's one Kapitan Cafe in Penang that served great Claypot Nasi Briyani but with some dhall and raw onions.
 Who would complain for paying only RM7 per set. :)